24 Jan Alcohol during pregnancy: How alcohol can harm your baby

 It is common for women to report that alcohol has been consumed in the very early days of pregnancy before the woman even realises she is pregnant.
 This can cause worry and concern, but rest assured, once pregnancy is confirmed and you stop drinking alcohol straight away, your baby will continue to develop healthily.
 In the very early days, while the developing pregnancy is still at a cellular level, the transfer of substance to the baby would be absolutely tiny.

 We know it can be hard to stop drinking.
 Alcohol is an addictive substance.
-If you’re struggling, your healthcare provider, or a local substance misuse service can help you.
+If you’re struggling, your GP, midwife, or a local substance misuse service can help you.

 How alcohol can harm your baby